Selmer group associated to the Chow group of certain codimension two cycles: Proof of the theorems

-Now by Roitman's theorem as in \cite{R2} the groups $Alb(X)[n]$ and $A^2(X)[n]$ are isomorphic as Galois modules.
-Therefore the group cohomologies are isomorphic.
-So the left vertical arrow in the above diagram is an isomorphism.
-Suppose that we have an element in $S^n(Alb(X)/K)$.
-Then by the commutativity of the above diagram, the image of the element under the left vertical homomorphism is in $S^n(A^2(X)/K)$.
-Now we prove our main result stated in the introduction.
+If we take an element in $S^n(Alb(X_{\bar K})/K)$, then by the commutativity of the above diagram, the image of the element under the left vertical homomorphism is in $S^n(A^2(X_{\bar K})/K)$.
+Now we prove our main result which has already been stated in the introduction.